petsch9/microAnimate/README.md

   _Values too high or too low might break the animation!_

  - smoothing:
-  if the steps of the animation should be smoothed.
+  If the steps of the animation should be smoothed.
   default: true.

  - ease:
-  if the animation should be eased. accepts either "true" or a custom easing.
+  If the animation should be eased.
+Accepts either "true" or a custom CSS-easing.
+  default: false.

+ - retainEndState:
+  If the animation should stay the way it finished or if it should be reseted to the initial state
+  default: true.

+ - loop:
+  If the should loop. either false, true(infinite times) or integer(n times).
   default: false.